-Troost Metro Area Express (MAX) is KCATA’s second Bus Rapid Transit (BRT) route that runs along Troost Avenue from Downtown to a southern terminus at approximately Bannister Road with an extension to the Three Trails Redevelopment area.
-The project includes 47 MAX stations, a park & ride facility, and associated public infrastructure upgrades.
+The Troost Metro Area Express (MAX) is KCATA’s second Bus Rapid Transit (BRT) route that runs along Troost Avenue from Downtown to a southern terminus at approximately Bannister Road with an extension to the Three Trails Redevelopment area.
+Troost MAX includes 47 stations, a park & ride facility, and associated public infrastructure upgrades.

 What We Did

 Taliaferro & Browne was the prime consultant and civil engineer of record for the project.
 Responsibilities included overall project management and development, civil engineering, landscape architecture, survey, planning, permit assistance, and construction phase services.
 The final design phase included developing bid documents for the fabrication of the MAX shelters and MAX markers, and the construction of the MAX stations, including sidewalk and streetscape improvements.
-T&B also participated in the planning phase of the project.
-A comprehensive community involvement effort encouraged community input and stakeholder involvement.
+T&B also participated in the planning phase of the project that included a comprehensive community relations effort that encouraged community input and stakeholder involvement.

 Going Green – Sustainable BMP Design Features

 Implementing the MAX service on Troost not only sparked transit-oriented economic development opportunities but ridership also increased, thus further reducing greenhouse gases and pollution by reducing the number of vehicles on the road each day.

 From the beginning, the KCATA sought to make Troost MAX an environmentally friendly route to enhance the corridor and enrich the community.
 Each of the MAX stations contains sustainable design elements that reduce energy consumption, use renewable resource materials and reduce impervious pavement.
 Additional streetscape improvements calm traffic, increase pedestrian safety, add green landscape, and treat stormwater runoff.